-- Since COVID-19 began, NOVAworks has pivoted to provide virtual reemployment assistance to job seekers and employers to mitigate the pandemic's economic effects.
-Through new technology, services were modified to an online platform, with career advising, navigation, workshops and networked delivered remotely.
-With the rise in vaccination rates, NOVAworks has reopened its Job Center offices to in-services by appointment. - 2.
-Nova began partnering with the Brookings Institution Metropolitan Policy Program, BW Foundation and the Greater New Orleans Foundation to launch to regional pilot programs for displaced hospitality workers.
-The Hospitality Mobility Collaborative will test an equity-centered method to talent development that supports worker career choice, worker voice and living wage employment pathways.
+- 1. Since COVID-19 began, NOVAworks has pivoted to provide virtual reemployment assistance to job seekers and employers to mitigate the pandemic's economic effects.
+Through new technology, services were successfully modified to an online platform, with career advising, navigation, workshops, and networking delivered remotely.
+This change in approach offered both challenges and opportunities.
+With the decline of COVID-19 cases, rise in vaccination rates and new public health orders, NOVAworks has now reopened its Job Center offices to in-person services by appointment.
+Customers are being asked to schedule an appointment to ensure that everyone can be accommodated in a safe and socially comfortable environment. - 2.
+NOVA began partnering with the Brookings Institution Metropolitan Policy Program, BW Research Foundation and the Greater New Orleans Foundation to launch two regional pilot programs for displaced hospitality workers.
+The Hospitality Mobility Collaborative will test an equity-centered method to talent development that supports worker career choice, worker voice, and pathways to quality jobs.
+The program model will utilize a human-centered design approach that incorporates direct input from impacted workers and partners ensuring the process is tailored to user needs.